emsesp/docs/docs/Boilers.md

 The boiler commands below will vary depending on boiler type/brand and system configuration Some commands will not work because they are overwritten by controller or thermostat.
 In this case there are thermostat commands for this setting.
 :::

+:::warning
-:::warning this list is not complete and subject to change between versions.
+This list is not complete and subject to change between versions.
 :::

 | `command`            | `data`                                      | `id` | `comments`                                                                         |